kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   all pods were evaluated, which missed an opportunity for optimization.
 This capability is implemented via a new "pseudo extension point" called PlacementFeasiblePlugin (similar to PodGroupPostFilter) to break out of the pod group scheduling cycle.

+  More details on this optimization can be found in [KEP-4671: Workload API](https://kep.k8s.io/4671).

 3. Limit on the Number of Checked Placements